-The "Clinical" prefix was implemented at USUHS to recognize the critically important educational and clinical activities of clinical faculty who may not be involved in research or other activities that serve as criteria for non-prefixed appointments.
+The "Clinical" prefix is used at USUHS to recognize the critically important educational and clinical activities of clinical faculty who may not be involved in the research or other activities that serve as criteria for non-prefixed appointments.
 These are particularly used at the Associate Professor or Professor ranks.
-The University certainly recognizes the incredible demands placed on faculty with respect to clinical activities, and that they may not have the time to pursue scientific investigation/research but they provide phenomenal clinical service and education of students, residents, and fellows.
-Therefore these faculty now have the opportunity to become promoted as a clinical appointment.
+The University certainly recognizes the incredible demands placed on faculty with respect to clinical activities, and that they may not have the time to pursue scientific investigation/research but they provide significant clinical service and education of students, residents, and fellows.
+Therefore these faculty have the opportunity to become promoted as a clinical appointment.

 The requirements for the appointment/promotion package to be forwarded for consideration of a "Clinical" prefix are generally less involved than for consideration of an unprefixed appointment, particularly pertaining to the number of required letters of support.

 Other prefixes are also available (Distinguished, Visiting, and others) - details regarding these prefixes are contained in the USU 1100 Instruction.